Stuart Babbage: Family

-Stuart Babbage was born in Auckland, New Zealand, the eldest of six, to Gordon Swaine and Florence (née' Rutherfurd) on 4 January 1916.
-His family tree has been traced back to Charles Babbage (1791–1871), an English Polymath credited with inventing the first computer.
+Stuart Babbage was born in Auckland, New Zealand, the eldest of six, to Gordon Swaine and Florence (née Rutherfurd) on 4 January 1916.
+His family tree has been traced back to Charles Babbage (1791–1871), an English polymath credited with inventing the first computer.
 Babbage's grandfather, Charles Whitmore Babbage, took the family to New Zealand where Gordon Babbage was born.
-His uncle, Eden Herschel Babbage (1844–1924) was considered the "father of Roseville," of which Babbage Road in Roseville is named, and served as manager of the Bank of Australasia.
+His uncle, Eden Herschel Babbage (1844–1924), was considered the "father of Roseville," of which Babbage Road in Roseville is named, and served as manager of the Bank of Australasia.

+Career

-After a troubled youth, Babbage went on to earn a master's degree by the age of 20 before traveling to London, England to pursue his PhD in theology.
-His thesis was on the Puritan movement and he was ordained in December 1939 in the Anglican priesthood.
-While serving as a chaplain in Feltwell, Norfolk with the RAF, Babbage met and married RAF flight officer Rachel Elizabeth King in 1943.
-Together Stuart and Elizabeth had four children, Veronica, Malcolm, Christopher, and Timothy.
-The family, minus Veronica, traveled to Atlanta, Georgia, in 1963 leaving Melbourne, Australia to participate in the American Civil Rights Movement, befriending Reverend Martin Luther King Jr. Babbage became a professor at Columbia Theological Seminary in Georgia at the invitation of J. McDowell Richards, then president of the college from 1932 to 1971.
+After a troubled youth, Babbage earned a master's degree by the age of 20 before travelling to London to pursue his PhD in theology at King's College, London, England.
+His thesis was on the Puritan movement.
+While serving as a chaplain in Feltwell, Norfolk with the RAF, Babbage met and married RAF flight officer Janet Elizabeth King in 1943.
+The couple had four children, Veronica, Malcolm, Christopher, and Timothy.
+The family, minus Veronica, travelled to Atlanta, Georgia, in 1963, to participate in the American Civil Rights Movement, befriending and working with Reverend Martin Luther King Jr. Babbage became a professor at Columbia Theological Seminary in Decatur, Georgia, at the invitation of J. McDowell Richards, then president of the college from 1932 to 1971.
 He served as vicar in an African-American church in Atlanta.
-Babbage's son, Christopher married an African-American LaNell Johnson and integrated the Episcopal Cathedral in Atlanta.
-Lisa Noel Babbage, granddaughter to Babbage, chronicled the interracial marriage of her parents in the biography 333 Miracles.
+Babbage, along with other clergy, integrated "white only" churches and public parks in the 1960s.
+He started after school clubs for young black children in low income neighbourhoods.
+Eventually, Babbage moved to Pennsylvania and Massachusetts to help found the multi-racial Gordon-Conwell Theological Seminary.